Crack the Code: Let's get Customer Obsessed

 Erin Meyer is a Paris-based INSEAD professor specializing in organizational culture.
 In 2023, she was listed by Thinkers50 as one of the fifty most impactful business writers in the world.
 She has just published a very insightful article in the latest HBR Magazine, Build a Corporate Culture That Works.

 In her article, Erin recounts a compelling story from her time working for the healthcare-software specialist HBOC.
 HR had plastered the cafeteria with posters promoting the company's values: "Transparency, Respect, Integrity, Honesty."
 Fast forward a year, and the company's management was indicted on 17 counts of conspiracy and fraud.
-Clearly, not everyone in the company had been working according to those values.
+Not everyone in the company had been working according to those values.

-HBOC's values, like those of many other organizations, were what Erin calls a set of 'anodyne norms, principles or values'.
+HBOC's values, like those of many other organizations, were what Erin calls a set of 'anodyne norms, principles, or values'.
 The problem is that such descriptions don't help with everyday decision-making, especially when choosing between courses of action that might seem equally defensible.

 Erin recommends a different approach to describe your culture so that it is applicable every day for everyone in the organization.
 She stipulates six rules based on dilemmas: 'The trick to making the desired culture come alive is to debate and articulate it using dilemmas.
-If you identify through dilemmas your employees routinely face and clearly state how they should be resolved.'
+If you identify through dilemmas your employees routinely face and clearly state how they should be resolved.

 Here is a summary of her six rules: